Houston, Texas | March 27, 2019 2:59 PM

 To provide even more insight, below is a simplified list of some key areas to focus on when evaluating your current conditions.
 These can be used to help you determine the appropriate course of action in and around any holes, openings or current access points with or without safety gates.

-OSHA’s standard requires that a safety gate:
+OSHA’s standard requires that an industrial safety gate:

-- Must be able to withstand a 200-pound load (top rail) and 150-pound load (mid-rail).
 So what exactly do the new revisions mean regarding the use of safety gates?
 What should you look for when reviewing your current safe access/fall protection configuration?